 SMP operators may deny access to key information relevant for alternative operator's roll-out of NGA.
-A denial of access to information has a new dimension for NGA roll-out because we deal with access to "newly" rolled out networks instead field
+A denial of access to information has a new dimension for NGA roll-out because we deal with access to "newly" rolled out networks instead of existing networks.